lelouchB/final-space-api/frontend/docs/intro.md

 description: The Final Space API is a RESTful API based on the television show Final Space
 ---

-The Final Space API is a RESTful API based on the television show [Final Space](https://en.wikipedia.org/wiki/Final_Space).
-[Final Space wiki](https://final-space.fandom.com/wiki/Final_Space_Wiki) was used to gather data for this API.
+The Final Space API is based on the television show [Final Space](https://en.wikipedia.org/wiki/Final_Space) by Olan Rogers from TBS.
+From talking cats to evil aliens, the animated show tells the intergalactic adventures of Gary Goodspeed and his alien friend Mooncake as they unravel the mystery of "Final Space".
+The show can be viewed, amongst other places, on [TBS](https://www.international.tbs.com/), [AdultSwim](https://www.adultswim.com/videos/final-space), and [Netflix](https://www.netflix.com/title/80174479).

+All data of this API, such as character info, is obtained from the [Final Space wiki].
+More data such as season and episode information is planned for future release.
+This data can be used for your own projects such as fan pages or any way you see fit.

+All this information is available through a RESTful API implemented in NodeJs.
+This API returns data in a friendly `json` format.

+The Final Space API is maintained as an open source project on [GitHub](https://github.com/lelouchB/final-space-api).
+More information about contributing can be found in the readme.

 ### REST
 **Base url:** https://finalspaceapi.com/api/v0/